Volunteering

 Volunteer Requirements:

-• We currently do not accommodate group volunteering or community service-based volunteer work.
+- We currently are not able to accommodate group volunteering or community service-based volunteer work.

-If interested in the above mentioned positions, please click the link below to be taken to the application.
+If interested in the above mentioned positions, please click the button below to be taken to the application.
 Submitting an application does not guarantee acceptance into the volunteer program.
-If your application meets our requirements to volunteer, you will typically receive an email within 2-4 weeks time.
+If your application meets our requirements to volunteer, you will typically receive an email within 1 week.
 Sanctuary needs are always priority and we will get back to you as soon as we can.

 Volunteers are crucial and we are thankful for any and all time you’d like to help, but in order to provide the best care for our animal residents, our staff, our current volunteers, and our sanity DO NOT apply more than once or send emails to the main sanctuary email or DM/PM for earlier access.
 Sorting through these types of inquiries is time consuming, clogs up inboxes and impedes important rescue work.
 Please trust that we want your help, are thrilled to have you, and we will get in touch according to the timeline indicated.